appindesign/M-Time-Series/readme.md

 A date falling in the month but before the first full week is numbered as if it were the last week in the previous month.

-## SignificantFigures
+## fnSignificantFigures
+*Purpose*
-Solves the problem of high cardinality in columns of values.
+Solves the problem of high cardinality in a columns of values.

+High cardinality creates a large data model and makes DAX calculations slower.
 This is a common situation in time series data such as sensor readings.
-High cardinality compromises performance because the data model will be big and DAX calculations will be slower.
+Rounding reduces cardinality.

+*Parameters*
-The function takes a number and rounds it to your choice of significant figures.
-Where there is a tie between numbers to round to, a third parameter allows you to specify a rounding mode (as described in Microsoft Learn, [RoundingMode.Type](https://learn.microsoft.com/en-us/powerquery-m/roundingmode-type)).
+The function needs to be told the number to round and the number of significant figures to round to.
+A third parameter allows you to specify a rounding mode (as described in Microsoft Learn, [RoundingMode.Type](https://learn.microsoft.com/en-us/powerquery-m/roundingmode-type)).
 Wikipedia has descriptions of [scientific notation](https://en.wikipedia.org/wiki/Scientific_notation) and [significant figures](https://en.wikipedia.org/wiki/Scientific_notation).